-Centuries ago in Middle Europe, a coded language appeared, scrawled in graffiti and spoken only by people who were “wiz” (in the know)—vagrants and refugees, merchants and thieves.
-This hybrid language was rich in expressions for police, jail, or experiencing trouble, such as “being in a pickle.”
-And beginning with Martin Luther, German Protestants who disliked its speakers wanted to stamp it out.
-The Nazis hated it most of all.
+Centuries ago in Middle Europe, a coded language appeared, scrawled in graffiti and spoken only by people who were “wiz” (in the know).
+This hybrid language, dubbed Rotwelsch, facilitated survival for people in flight--whether escaping persecution or just down on their luck.
+It was a language of the road associated with vagabonds, travelers, Jews, and thieves that blended words from Yiddish, Hebrew, German, Romani, Czech, and other European languages and was rich in expressions for police, jail, or experiencing trouble, such as “being in a pickle.”
+This renegade language unsettled those in power, who responded by trying to stamp it out, none more vehemently than the Nazis.

 As a boy, I learned this secret language from my father and uncle.
-Only as an adult did I discover, through a poisonous 1930s tract on Jewish names, that my own grandfather, a historian and archivist, had been a committed Nazi who hated everything his sons and grandsons loved about “the language of thieves.”
+Only as an adult did I discover, through a poisonous 1930s tract on Jewish names buried in the archives of Harvard's Widener Library, that my own grandfather had been a committed Nazi who despised this “the language of thieves.”

 Interweaving family memoir with scholarship, I uncover a language born of migration and hybridity, a witty and resourceful spirit of tolerance that remains essential today.